Foundations of regular variation on topological spaces: Polar decomposition and regular variation

-Thus, $\ell(\xi)$ is not regularly varying of index $\alpha$.
+The limiting distribution is inconsistent with the index $\alpha$, and thus $\ell(\xi)$ is regularly varying with tail index $2\alpha$, not with the original tail index $\alpha$.
 Note that the chosen function $\ell$ is continuous at the origin and does not vanish $\mu$-almost everywhere.
-This example shows that Theorem~3 from \cite{dom:rib15} requires an adjustment, namely, assuming continuity of $\ell$. \end{example}
+This example shows that Theorem~3 in \cite{dom:rib15} requires an adjustment, namely, assuming the continuity of $\ell$. \end{example}